 How about we categorize it as “Recipe Testing”?

-We’re running our own test kitchen for years.
+We’ve been running our own test kitchen for years.
 Homestyle “restaurant” cooking.

 For weeks, they’ve been excitedly waiting for Grandma to prepare copycat Bang Bang Shrimp Tacos for lunch.